Wigston: Economy

 Since the 1980s Wigston's retail economy has become increasingly dependent on national retailers.
 Up to 50% of retail in the town belongs to supermarkets and chain stores.
 The share of local business has caused local and independent businesses to close.
 This followed the trend of the 1990s homogenisation of British high streets.

-McDonald's, Sainsbury's, Peacocks, Boots, Poundland, Iceland, Superdrug, Farmfoods, Aldi, B&Q, Wetherspoons, Subway, Greggs, and Ladbrookes all hold businesses around the town centre or nearby.
-One particular unit in the town centre became a branch of International Stores in the late 1970s and was later successively a Gateway Foodmarket, Solo (a Gateway Foodmarket re-brand), Kwik Save, Somerfield, then Kwik Save and Somerfield again, before becoming vacant in late 2007.
-This unit was re-opened in July 2009 as a branch of Wilko which relocated from Long Street.

-Sainsbury's opened a store on Bell Street in 1980 which stands on the site of Bell Street Primary School.
 There are also a number of independent stores including several charity shops, two car dealerships, hair and beauty salons, opticians, florists, fish and chip shop, newsagents, and public houses.

-On 22 January 2013 the Midlands Co-operative announced that eight of their department stores were to close, one of those being the Wigston department store. which closed in June 2013, although part of the unit was converted into a Co-op food store which itself closed in June 2016, the unit that was previously the department store is now home to Peacocks (features the local post office), Edinburgh Woollen Mill, Ponden Homes and Poundland.

-In January 2022, W.H.Cox greengrocers located on Leicester Road (opposite Bell Street) announced it would be closing after trading for 134 years.
+In January 2022 W. H. Cox greengrocers located on Leicester Road (opposite Bell Street) announced it would be closing after trading for 134 years.

 Education

 There are numerous primary schools in Wigston including All Saints Primary School, Glenmere Primary School, Little Hill Primary School, The Meadow Community Primary School, Thythorn Field Community Primary School and Water Leys Primary School.

 Wigston Academy is the secondary school for the area.
 It was formed in September 2015 from the merger of Abington Academy and Bushloe High School.
 Wigston College (formerly known as Guthlaxton College) is the post-16 provider for the area.
 Both institutions are part of Wigston Academies Trust.

 Wigston Birkett House Community Special School is a special school located in the town that serves the wider area.

 South Leicestershire College is a large further education provider for the area.
 It was rebuilt on Canal Street, South Wigston in 2010.

 1461 (Wigston) Squadron of the Air Training Corps is located in Tigers Road, South Wigston, and recruits many members from the schools in Wigston.